ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Using ``pre-commit``
 ~~~~~~~~~~~~~~~~~~~~
-From then on, pre-commit will automatically trigger every time you try to commit
+One installed as described, ``pre-commit`` will automatically trigger every time
-a change.
-If any of the hooks defined in `.pre-commit-config.yaml` fails, you
+that you try to commit a change.
+If any of the hooks defined in `.pre-commit-config.yaml`
-will need to fix the failing files, stage the new changes and try to commit
+fails, you must fix the failing files, stage the new changes, and try to commit
-those again.
+them again.

-If you want to manually run ``pre-commit``, you can execute:
+If you want to manually run ``pre-commit``, you can run:

 .. code-block:: bash

     pre-commit run --all-files --show-diff-on-failure

-Previous command will show the current and expected style of the code if any of
+This command will show the current and expected style of the code if any of
 the hooks fail.